Salk-Harnessing-Plants-Initiative/data-system/src/aws-lambda/box-update-greenhouse-csv/README.md

 * A new relevant row in the database gets reflected in the CSV
 * A deleted row in the database gets sreflected in the CSV
 * For each matched experiment, you can see changes reflected in its CSV (not just one experiment)

+# Notes for whoever inherits this
+If someone asks to add a new data field to collect in the greenhouse, you'll have to update the Retool UI.
+But also you'll have to update the query in `lambda_function.py` since instead of `SELECT *` I used `SELECT` with all the columns listed in a particular order in order for the CSV to look pretty.